leopard-ai/betty/docs/tutorial/basic/basic_start.rst

 In this example, we aim to overcome a long-tailed distribution by reweighting each data sample (e.g. increasing weights for data from rare classes while decreasing weights for data from common classes).
 This is achieved by interacting with the upper-level **Reweight** problem.
-The Engine class will provide an access to the **Reweight** problem via its name for the **Classifier** problem (i.e.
-:code:`weight = self.reweight(loss_vector_reshape.detach())`).
-Thus, users should be
-aware of names of other problems, with which the current problem interacts, when writing the loss function.
+The Engine class will provide an access to the **Reweight** problem via its name for the **Classifier** problem (i.e. in the line :code:`weight = self.reweight(loss_vector_reshape.detach())`).
+Thus, users should be aware of names of other problems, with which the current problem interacts, when writing the loss function.

 **Training Configuration**

 Training configuration can be provided by a Python dataclass ``Config``.
 Since **Classifier** is the lower-level problem, we only need to specify how many steps we want to unroll before updating the upper-level **Reweight** problem.
 We choose the simplest one-step unrolling for our example.

 .. code:: python